Rosie is the founding Director of Rosie Chapman Ltd.

 A Fellow of the Institute of Chartered Secretaries and Administrators, Rosie has a detailed knowledge

 and sophisticated understanding of charity governance and regulatory frameworks.
 She also understands the day-to-day practical realities for charities through her work providing Company Secretary advice to charities such as Amnesty International UK.

 Rosie is an adept board level facilitator, a regular speaker at charity sector events and a frequent contributor to various publications and journals.

-She is currently a trustee of London Marathon Charitable Trust and Amnesty International Charity Limited.
-Rosie is an independent member of the Consumers’ Association (Which) Member Governance Committee, Wikimedia UK‘s Governance Committee and Charity Finance Group‘s Nominations Committee (having been a CFG trustee between 2011 and 2017).
+She is currently a trustee of Amnesty International Charity Limited and a former trustee of London Marathon Charitable Trust.
+Rosie is an independent member of the Consumers’ Association (Which) Member Governance Committee, Wikimedia UK‘s Governance Committee and Charity Finance Group‘s Nominations Committee.

 She is a member of the Charity Law Association and sits on NCVO’s Advisory Council.
 Rosie also sits on BITC’s ‘CommunityMark’ Independent Approvals Panel,

 Who we work with